 Red meats, and fatty cuts of meat should be avoided, or at least reduced in our diets.
 These meats will contain high amounts of protein but the fat that they also contain increases cholesterol and, well, they’re fattier!

-Supplements can also ensure that you take on the required amount of lean protein a day, essential if you’re looking to build muscle, strength, or tone talk to us about the right supplementary products for your clients.
+Supplements can also ensure that you take on the required amount of lean protein a day, essential if you’re looking to build muscle, strength, or tone.
+Talk to Body Focus about the right supplementary products for your clients.